-Most college buildings and facilities are accessible to members of the college community, prospective students, and visitors during normal hours of business, Monday through Friday, and for limited designated hours on Saturday, and Sunday, during periods of time the college is in normal operation.
-For information regarding access to campus facilities, contact the Director of Facilities at (716) 826-1200 or (716) 387-1083.
+Most college buildings and facilities are accessible to members of the college community, prospective students, and visitors during normal hours of business, Monday through Friday, and for limited designated hours on Saturdays and Sundays.
+For information regarding access to campus facilities, contact the Director of Facilities at 716-826-1200 or 716-387-1083.
 The college does not have residential facilities.

-During business hours, the College will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours, access to all College facilities is by key, if issued, or by admittance via the Director of Facilities.
+During business hours, the college will be open to students, parents, employees, contractors, guests, and invitees.
+During non-business hours, access to all college facilities is by key, if issued, or by admittance via the Director of Facilities.
 Emergencies may necessitate changes or alterations to any posted schedules.

-The Director of Facilities, security personnel, and maintenance routinely check for security issues such as properly working lighting, locks, alarms and landscaping.
+The Director of Facilities, security personnel, and maintenance routinely check for security issues such as properly working lighting, locks, alarms, and landscaping.